deepskilling/fastproxy/REPOSITORY_INFO.md

 "Lightning-fast async reverse proxy built with FastAPI.
 Python alternative to Nginx with dynamic routing, rate limiting & audit logging."

 ### Medium Description (< 350 chars)
-"LiteProxy is a production-ready, async reverse proxy server built with FastAPI.
+"FastProxy is a production-ready, async reverse proxy server built with FastAPI.
 It provides dynamic routing, intelligent rate limiting, comprehensive audit logging, and hot-reload configuration—all in a simple, developer-friendly Python package.
 Perfect for microservices, API gateways, and development environments."

 ### Key Selling Points
 1. 🚀 **Fast**: Built on FastAPI and httpx for maximum performance